 e.
 No work shall drain a water of the U.S. by providing a conduit for water on or below the surface.
 Trench plugs installed along pipelines may be effective.

-f.
-Within 6030 days of completing an activity that involves an aerial transmission line, submerged cable, or submerged pipeline across a tidal or non-tidal navigable water of the U.S. (i.e., Section 10 waters), the permittee shall furnish the Corps and NOAA - National Ocean Service, Nautical Data Branch, N/CS26, Station 7317, 1315 East-West Highway, Silver Spring, Maryland, 20910 with professional, certified as-built drawings, to scale, with control (i.e., latitude/longitude, state plane coordinates), depicting the alignment and minimum clearance of the aerial wires above the MHW/OHW line at the time of survey or depicting the elevations and alignment of the buried cable or pipeline across the tidal or non-tidal navigable waterway.

 14. Heavy Equipment in Wetlands

 a.
-Operating heavy equipment in wetlands shall be minimized, and such equipment other than fixed equipment (drill rigs, fixed cranes, etc.) shall not be stored, maintained, fueled or repaired in wetlands unless the equipment is broken down and cannot be easily removed.
+Operating heavy equipment in wetlands shall be minimized, and such equipment other than fixed equipment (drill rigs, fixed cranes, etc.) shall not be stored, maintained, fueled or repaired in wetlands unless the equipment is broken down and cannot be easily removed or unless it is more environmentally damaging to do otherwise.
 An adequate supply of spill containment equipment shall be maintained on site.

 b.
-Where construction requires heavy equipment operation in or across wetlands, the work shall result in no more than minimal adverse effects.
-To accomplish this objective, the equipment may:
+Where construction requires heavy equipment operation in or across wetlands, the work shall result in no more than minimal adverse effects unless otherwise authorized.
+The equipment must:

 i.
-Have low ground pressure (typically <3 psi);
+Have low ground pressure (typically ≤3 psi); or

 ii.
 Be placed on swamp/construction/timber mats (herein referred to as “construction mats” and defined at Section VI) that are adequate to support the equipment in such a way as to minimize disturbance of wetland soil and vegetation; or

 iii.
-Be operated on adequately frozen wetlands such that shear pressure does not cause subsidence of the wetlands immediately beneath equipment and upheaval of adjacent wetlands.
+Be operated on adequately dry or frozen wetlands such that shear pressure does not cause subsidence of the wetlands immediately beneath equipment and upheaval of adjacent wetlands.

 c.
-Soils meeting these field indicators are considered to be highly susceptible to shear forces.A PCN is required when construction mats cover >1 acre in these soils: A1 (Histosol), A2 (Histic Epipedon), A3 (Black Histic), A10 (2cm Muck), S1 (Sandy Mucky Mineral), or S3 (5cm Mucky Peat or Peat).
+General Condition 16 is particularly relevant to impacts from heavy equipment and construction mats, especially when work occurs on soils meeting these field indicators, which are highly susceptible to shear forces: A1 (Histosol), A2 (Histic Epipedon), A3 (Black Histic), A10 (2cm Muck), S1 (Sandy Mucky Mineral), or S3 (5cm Mucky Peat or Peat).

 d.
 When construction mats are used, they shall be placed in the wetland from the upland or from equipment positioned on construction mats if working within a wetland.
 Dragging construction mats into position is prohibited.
 Construction mats should be managed in accordance with the Construction Mat Best Management Practices (BMPs) at www.nae.usace.army.mil/missions/regulatory.aspx >> New England General Permit >> Permit Resources.